-The entire staff at Radrick Farms is committed to providing golfers with exceptional playing conditions.
-There are many instances when Mother Nature forces the suspension of play or closure of the golf course.
-Please understand that the staff is not trying to keep you from playing during these times, but they are protecting the condition of the golf course as well as the safety of the golfers.
+The entire Team at Radrick Farms is committed to providing golfers with exceptional playing conditions.
+There are instances when Mother Nature forces the suspension of play or closure of the golf course.
+Please understand that the Team is not trying to keep you from playing during these times, but they are protecting the condition of the golf course as well as the safety of the golfers.

 Turf grass plants are damaged by frost when the pressure of foot and equipment traffic is permitted during times when air and soil temperatures are below freezing.
 Turf grass plant cells are ruptured when pressure is applied to frozen leaves and stems.
 Damage appears as dead grass in the shape of footprints or wheel tracks where they were impressed onto the turf.
 By withholding traffic from turf grass areas during time periods when leaf and stem tissue are frozen, frost damage can be minimized.

 Radrick Farms is committed to providing the best possible playing conditions for our University community.
 During frost delays, golfers must stay off ALL grass areas including the putting greens and driving range.
 Thank you in advance for your cooperation.

 The Golf Course Superintendent will make the final decision as to when the golf course will open for play.
 As soon as the golf shop staff is informed the course is open for play, the starter will be responsible for coordinating play according to the sequence on the tee reservation sheet.

 Golf becomes a dangerous sport when you cannot see where your ball is going.
 To ensure the safety of our golfers and staff, Radrick Farms will delay all play until the fog has lifted completely.
 While the first hole may seem clear, please remember that the second hole resides in a valley where the fog remains for a longer period of time.